 Jeff Coyle: It’s a general-purpose language model.
 And so it’s not a solution.
 It is an API.
 It requires, you know, now in its current form, a lot of programming skills.
-It lacks structure, it degrades over time.
-It is, you know, not considering your workflows.
+At the moment it lacks structure.
+It degrades over time, not considering your workflows.
 It suffers from degradation.

 GPT2 suffered from degradation, a severe rate, right?
-It was, it was “Pam, Pam, Pam, Pam” and makes some really kooky stuff.
+It was “Pam, Pam, Pam, Pam” and made some kooky stuff.
 GPT3 is shockingly better.
-And there you can begin to work with it, but it is still subject to that degradation in long-form content and short-form content.
+And there, you can begin to work with it, but it is still subject to that degradation in long-form and short-form content.

 Jeff Coyle: Yeah, exactly.
 And that’s where, so the solution Market Muse First Draft versus of GPT3.
 First of all, you know, like you were, you mentioned, I believe that you know, the Guardian post.
-That is an output of eight generations and it’s curated by editors.
+That is an output of eight generations, and editors curate it.

-Pam Didner: They provided, they brief GPT3, they provide specific instruction, you know what they want GPT3s to write at the same time, they also provided the opening paragraph.
-So they provide the kind of like in-depth instruction for the machine.
+Pam Didner: They provided brief GPT3, provide specific instruction, know what they want GPT3s to write at the same time, and provided the opening paragraph.
+So they provide a kind of in-depth instruction for the machine.
 So the machine can process and determine how they want to write it.

 Pam Didner: Right.
 I was, and they did that back in 2016 and 2017.